tamborello/MySQL_Tutorial/readme.md

 Newly-acquired markdown knowledge thanks to [Markdown Tutorial](http://www.markdowntutorial.com/).

-I easily saved my transcript with the TMUX scroll (prefix, [), copy (alt-w), and paste (prefix, ]) commands into my Emacs buffer, to then rewrite as this markdown document.
+I easily saved my transcript with the TMUX scroll (prefix, [), copy (alt-w), and paste (prefix, ]) commands into my Emacs buffer.
 I used the Markdown Viewer 3.1 extension for Chrome to preview this document.

 _Learning has occurred!_